CarolJordanEdwards/FeelingTheLove/README.md

 An options page allows you to set certain parameters for the script, including when it will run (set the month and day to 0 to run anytime).

+Too much love can slow down your browser or spin up your fans!

 The extension is written by John Romkey of Blue Forest Research, LLC.

 http://romkey.com/